Martin

 depleted region (see FIGS. 31 and 32), making water recovery

-water production and efficiency may depend on these factors.
+optimization of water production and efficiency may depend on

-discussed, the systems and methods can likewise be used with other
+specifically discussed, the systems and methods can likewise be

-liquids in other contexts, such as for the segregation of
+used with other liquids in other contexts, such as for the

-example, electrophoretic displays, such as the displays produced
+displays, such as the displays produced by E-Ink (Cambridge,

-Accordingly, the electrolyte in this embodiment is a non-aqueous,
+electrolyte in this embodiment is a non-aqueous, non-polar

 surfactant-stabilized colloids, which would not dissolve in oil